API Reference

 SymbolDescription

-USE_POOLINGCompile-time constant to disable all pooling.
+STATIC_POOLINGCompile-time constant to disable all pooling. (alias: USE_POOLING)

-MAYBE_POOLING_ENABLEDRuntime Ref{Bool} for @maybe_with_pool.
+MAYBE_POOLINGRuntime Ref{Bool} for @maybe_with_pool. (alias: MAYBE_POOLING_ENABLED)

 Detailed Reference